majkinetor/posher/README.rst

     Allows for installation of small tweaks from the list of supported tweaks.
 For the complete list of tweaks see ``scripts\windows-tweaks.ps1``.

 WINDOWS_FEATURES
-    List of Windows features that are shipped with OS and installed using ``OptionalFeatures.exe`` on workstation Windows (Control Panel -> Turn Windows Features On or Off) or using Server Manager Roles and Features GUI interface on server.
-To get the complete list of features using the following cmdlets: ``Get-WindowsOptionalFeature`` (workstation) and ``Get-WindowsFeature`` (server).
+    Enables the list of the Windows features that are shipped with OS and installed using ``OptionalFeatures.exe`` on a workstation Windows (Control Panel -> Turn Windows Features On or Off) or using Server Manager Roles and Features GUI interface on a server.
+To get the complete list of features, use the following cmdlets: ``Get-WindowsOptionalFeature`` (workstation) and ``Get-WindowsFeature`` (server).

 PROVISION
-    A list of provisioning Powershell scriptblocks.
-Each machine can add its own provisioner here.
+    Enables the list of provisioning Powershell scriptblocks.
+Each machine can add its own provisioner in ``$PROVISION_LIST`` list.

 FINALIZE
     Allows finalization script to run.
 This script cleans up the system, deletes temporary files, defragments and shreds the disk etc. The procedure is lengthy and can be disabled.